aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 ## 1. Introduction <a name="1-introduction"></a>

-CodeWeaverAI is a powerful Streamlit application designed to assist users in preparing and analyzing codebases for use with AI models.
+CodeAggregatorAI is a powerful Streamlit application designed to assist users in preparing and analyzing codebases for use with AI models.
 It aggregates an entire GitHub repository into a single, organized Markdown file, making it easy to feed to AI systems for tasks like code summarization, question answering, and code generation. 🧠

 Key Features:
 - Aggregates all files from a GitHub repository, including code, documentation, and configuration files.